nicklally/shaping/README.md

 # shaping
-shaping is a geographical imagination system under development
+shaping is a geographical imagination system under development.
+You can try out a demo version here: https://nicklally.github.io/shaping/

 see also:
 - http://foldingspace.github.io/enfolding/